ethereum-optimism/optimism-tutorial/cross-dom-bridge-eth/README.md

 }     // depositETH()
 ```

-Once the message is relayed the balance change on Optimism is practically instantaneous.
+Once the message is relayed the balance change on OP Mainnet or Optimism Goerli is practically instantaneous.
 We can just report the balances and see that the L2 balance rose by 1 gwei.

 ### `withdrawETH`

-This function shows how to withdraw ETH from Optimism to Ethereum.
+This function shows how to withdraw ETH from OP Mainnet or Optimism Goerli to L1.

 ```js
 const withdrawETH = async () => {